skip to Main Content

 Alex McCallion, York Minster’s Director of Works, welcomed the partnership, stating: “The Constructors’ generous support comes at an exciting time as we expand our Centre of Excellence and grow our global network of heritage institutions.”

-Now, one year on, the Trust is delighted that the apprentice has completed the first year of the course with distinction and a presentation of the work at the Minster was given to a distinguished group of Worshipful Company members and guests at a lunch in central London in July
+Now, One year on the Trust was delighted that the apprentice had completed the first year of the course with distinction and a presentation of the work at the Minster was given to a distinguished group of Worshipful Company members and guests at a lunch in central London in July

 PRIMARY ENGINEER